CodePushGo/website/src/content/blog/en/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 module.exports = nextConfig;
 ```

 Now, running `npm run static` should work without any issues, and you will find a new `out` folder at the root of your project.
-This folder will be used by Capacitor in the next steps.
+This folder will be used by React Native in the next steps.

-## Adding Capacitor to Your Next.js 14 App
+## Adding React Native to Your Next.js 14 App

 To package your Next.js app into a native mobile container, follow these steps:

-1. Install the [Capacitor CLI](https://capacitorjs.com/docs/cli/) as a development dependency:
+1. Install the [React Native CLI](https://capacitorjs.com/docs/cli/) as a development dependency:

 ```shell
 npm install -D @capacitor/cli
 ```

-2. Initialize Capacitor in your Next.js project:
+2. Initialize React Native in your Next.js project:

 ```shell
 npx cap init